401(k) Hardship Withdrawal Rules 2022

 Normally, you’ll need to check with your HR department or plan sponsor to find out if a 401(k) hardship withdrawal is available.
 Not all plans allow it.
 If the withdrawal is allowed, you may be asked to demonstrate an “immediate and heavy” financial need and prove that you lack the assets to cover it.

-Once approved, you’ll have to add the amount borrowed onto your taxable income for the year and pay a 10% penalty.
-Usually, the IRS withholds about 20% of an early withdrawal to cover taxes, so if you take out $10,000, you may only receive $7,000 after the tax withholding and penalty.
+Once approved, you’ll have to add the amount onto your taxable income for the year and may be subject to 10% penalty if under age 59.5.
+Usually, the IRS withholds about 20% of a withdrawal to cover taxes, so if you take out $10,000, you may only receive $7,000 after the tax withholding and penalty.

 On top of that, you’ll be losing out on all the gains and compounding interest you would’ve received by keeping your money in the account.
 Assuming a 9.6% annual return, someone in their thirties borrowing $10,000 from a 401(k) could be losing more than $117,000 in total returns, according to Forbes.